 with you - when you apply for jobs, housing, professional licenses, and

 more.
-Any type of criminal matter should be handled by a skilled attorney
+Any type of criminal matter should be handled by a skilled defense

 If you have been accused of a misdemeanor, turn to the experienced

-Scottsdale criminal defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
+Scottsdale defense lawyer from the Law Offices of Stephen L. Duncan, P.L.C.
 No matter what type

 of offense you are facing, we are ready to provide powerful defense.